galvandaniel/sand-sim/README.md

 Use the left mouse button the generate tiles into the world!

-The element type may be changed using the keyboard.
+The selected element type may be changed using the keyboard or the mouse scroll wheel.
 The key controls are:

 - 1 - Sand
 - 2 - Water